 The property is not designated under the Ontario Heritage Act or on the municipal list of non-designated Properties.

 Commenting agencies and departments

-The Chief Building Official has no objection to this application, subject to meeting the requirements of the Ontario Building Code.
+The Chief Building Official has reviewed the application and does not have any objection to this application subject to compliance with the Ontario Building Code.